ZacDair/ZacDair/README.md

-### Zachary Dair, BSc (Hons) Software Development
+## Zachary Dair, BSc (Hons) Software Development ##

-I'm Zac Dair, Advance CRT PhD Candidate.
-I recently (June 2021) attained a first class honors for my bachelors degree in software development in Munster Technological University.
+I'm Zac Dair, Advance CRT PhD student.
+I have a bachelors (hons) degree in software development, first class honors, from Munster Technological University.
-My main areas of interest are AI, Game Development, Machine and Deep Learning, NLP and Contextual Analysis.
+My main areas of interest are AI, Psychophysiology, Affective Computing, HCI and Game Development.

-Currently I'm exploring the research domain of affective computing, more specifically emotion detection from speech in a bi-modal manner.
+Currently I'm exploring the research domain of affective computing, I've dabbled in aspects of emotion recognition from speech.
-I co-authored a paper for the [ISSC 2021](https://www.issc.ie/) conference, which can be found [here](https://www.researchgate.net/publication/351819836_Classification_of_Emotive_Expression_Using_Verbal_and_Non_Verbal_Components_of_Speech), and is currently being expanded to aid my PhD research.
+More information on that can be found in my publications - [ISSC 2021](https://www.issc.ie/) and [AICS 2021](http://aics2021.ucd.ie/)
+The research I am currently focused on is the usage of physiological signals for increasing the personalization of healthcare with wearable technology.

 In the past I have worked as a customer support agent, as a computer science tutor, and as an software development intern in McKesson (Fortune 7 Company).
-I have also began setting the foundations for my passion project, my own game development company, which I hope to grow and develop fully after I finish my studies.

 - :mortar_board: BSc Software Development (November 2020) from CIT